APImetrics/APIm-CLI/docs/org.md

 ### `apimetrics org accounts edit`

-Edit an account within the Organization.
-User IDs can be found in the Accounts section of the [Organization Settings](https://docs.apimetrics.io/docs/organizations#accounts) or by using the command `apimetrics org accounts --columns=Name,ID`.
+Edit an account within the Organization. **User IDs** can be found in the Accounts section of the [Organization Settings](https://docs.apimetrics.io/docs/organizations#accounts) or by using the command `apimetrics org accounts --columns=Name,ID`. **Organisation IDs** can be found in the [Organization Settings](https://docs.apimetrics.io/docs/organizations#organization-settings).

 ```
 USAGE